adamr7777/portfolio_page/ticket2.md

 to do list:
-done @ make that web dev logo reveale welcome section and right sidebar????
-@ make that email icon appears on the bottom right corner outside of document
-@ make text shadows on web dev logo when flickers
+done @ make that web dev logo reveale welcome section and right sidebar???? done@ make that email icon appears on the bottom right corner outside of document done@ make text shadows on web dev logo when flickers